 - People sometimes say this after someone else says something and the first person realizes that they didn’t understand what was said.
 In particular, people say it when they don’t think the problem was that the statement was not loud enough for them to hear.
 Instead, the problem is often something with attention.

-Failures to notice things explain a substantial proportion of accidents.
+Failures to notice things explain a substantial proportion of accidents such as car crashes.
 But why do we have to pay attention to comprehend or retain some information?
 That is the subject of two coming chapters (3, 4).

-If you took PSYC1 at the University of Sydney, you already heard Caleb Owens’ “Cognitive Processes 2” lectures on visual attention, which were related.
-They had the following learning outcomes:
+If you took PSYC1 at the University of Sydney, you already heard Caleb Owens’ “Cognitive Processes 2” lectures on visual attention, which were related to what you will learn here.
+Caleb’s lectures had the following learning outcomes:

 - Understand and be able to give examples of situations where focused visual or auditory attention leads to limited processing of other stimuli.